 Eye-flaps see postocular lobes (preferred term).

-False spiculum (= false strut) – see Spiculum relictum (preferred term)
+False spiculum (male genitalia) – see Spiculum relictum (preferred term)

 Fenestrae (male genitalia) – unsclerotised area of the parameroid plate (q.v.) bounded by sclerites (see suprafenestral sclerite and subfenestral sclerite).
 Homology across Curculionoidea is unlikely. (see Wanat, 2007).

-Fifth tarsomere (= unguitractor) (leg, tarsus) - the distal tarsomere, bearing the tarsal claws.
+Fifth tarsomere (leg, tarsus) - the distal tarsomere, bearing the tarsal claws.
+Synonyms: unguitractor, onychium.

-File (= elytral file, elytral strigil, pars stridens, stridulatory rasp, stridulatory file) (elytra – elytro-tergal stridulation system) – patch of fine, parallel ridges on the internal surface of the elytra, generally near the apex, which form part of the elytro-tergal stridulation system.
+File (elytra – elytro-tergal stridulation system) – patch of fine, parallel ridges on the internal surface of the elytra, generally near the apex, which form part of the elytro-tergal stridulation system.
+Synonyms: elytral file, elytral strigil, pars stridens, stridulatory rasp, stridulatory file.

 First connecting membrane (male genitalia) - see Post-tegminal membrane.
 The First connecting membrane of Clark (1977) is the Pre-tegminal membrane.

 Flagellum (male genitalia) – long tubular sclerite sometimes present within the endophallus with the gonopore at its apex.
 In some cases (more rarely) the flagellum is one or a pair of rods within the ejaculatory duct but outside the endophallus.
 The two structures are not homologous.
 See also ‘Transfer apparatus’.
 See Wanat, 2007.